lpcalisi/cloudsec-workshop-iac/terraform/docs/status.md

  * One disadvantage, it's that we all have to be sure to have the latest version of the state.

 #### Remote State
   * Remote states are generally used in medium / large scale projects.
 Since it always avaiable and updated.
-Every developer used the same file which can be hosted in a common place.
+Every developer uses the same file which can be hosted in a common place.
   * You need to provide the remote storage manually, it's not posible to create it with terraform within the same project.
   * You need to have access to the remote storage such as AWS S3 or GCS (Google Cloud Storage).

 Usually remote states are defined in the `backend.tf`.
 If not terraform `terraform {}` is defined the state will be stored locally.

  ```hcl
  terraform {